- Home

 Shorter telomeres are also linked with lower life expectancy and a higher risk of developing chronic health conditions.
 Telomeres are caps located at the ends of chromosomes to protect DNA.
 If these become too short, cells may be unable to function correctly.

-This study found that adherence to the Mediterranean diet is linked with greater longevity through maintaining longer telomere length.
+This study found that following the Mediterranean diet is linked with greater longevity by maintaining longer telomere length.
 It also found that for each one-point increase in the Mediterranean diet score (a measure of adherence to the diet), the risk of death from any cause dropped by 4%.

 Final thoughts…